 Doctor visits can be short.
 You'll get more out of the time you have if you're prepared.

-Before your appointment, make sure you follow your doctor’s instructions if he wants you to change your diet before a test.
+Before your appointment, make sure you follow your doctor’s instructions if they want you to change your diet before a test.

 Also take these steps before your visit: